Card collaged by Joseph Cornell

 The brown paper bag mentioned above is also an example of such nesting of items.
 It contains several other objects, such as a torn white tissue with three inked-stamps depicting a five-pointed star, a hand with a pointing finger, and a woman’s face; a folded blue paper sheet with text typed and corrected by hand in black ink; and several illustrations of women torn from magazines.

 Items enclosed with Joseph Cornell’s letter to Susanna De Maria Wilson dated March 27, 1963.
-Getty Research Institute, 2014.M.30
+The Getty Research Institute, 2014.M.30

 Typescript with corrections by Joseph Cornell enclosed with his letter to Susanna De Maria Wilson dated March 27, 1963.
-Getty Research Institute, 2014.M.30
+The Getty Research Institute, 2014.M.30

 Illustrations of women enclosed with Joseph Cornell’s letter to Susanna De Maria Wilson dated March 27, 1963.
-Getty Research Institute, 2014.M.30
+The Getty Research Institute, 2014.M.30

 This white blank envelope with a broken 1958 Japanese stamp seal contains a Swiss warbler bird call whistle, evoking one of Cornell’s various interests: birds.